kuri-sun/new-year-bingo-game/README.md

 ## Development

-1. Pick up some issues from [here](https://github.com/kuri-sun/new-year-bingo-game/issues).
-2. Create your branch to work on the issue.
-3. Put the following commands in your terminal to start the development!
+Put the following commands in your terminal to start the development!
-4. Push your branch in the remote and Create your PR.

 ```bash